Shopping

 In October, 1972 construction was to begin on a 500,000 square foot enclosed shopping mall in Marlton which was to be named Marlton Center Mall.
 Located at Route 73 and Old Marlton Pike the mall was to be anchored by a Grant City discount store and a Penn Fruit market.
 A second department store was also planned.
 Plans for this center were scrapped when the developer backed out of the project-which was to include a residential section, offices and recreation complexes a theater and motel.
 The site sat vacent until the mid 1980's when the Marlton Crossing shopping center and office park was built there.

-The Tri-Town Plaza at Route 70 and Plymouth Drive was built as an mini enclosed mall in 1975 anchored by K mart and A&P. This concept was not successful, the complex was later converted to a conventional strip center.
-The K mart has been converted into a Sears Essentials and the A&P now operates under the company's Super Fresh banner.
+The Tri-Towne Plaza at Route 70 and Plymouth Drive was built as an mini-enclosed mall in 1975 anchored by K mart and A&P. This concept was not successful, the complex was later converted to a conventional strip center.
+The K mart was later converted to Sears Essentials, which closed in May, 2010 and was demolished in 2014. the A&P closed in January, 1982 and was re-opened under A&P's Super Fresh banner from February, 1983 to January, 2013.

 Fondly rememberd by longtime residents is the Marlton Burger Chef, which was located on Route 73 behind the present day Kohl's store.